 4. Walking Stride

-Take more frequent, smaller steps.
-Your stride should be longer behind rather than out in front of your body.
+Take frequent, smaller steps.
+Your stride should be longer behind than out in front of your body.

-Fast walkers train themselves to increase the number of steps per second they take and make full use of the back part of the stride.
+walkers train themselves to increase the number of steps per minute they take and make full use of the back stride.